What do you find in a DAISI QLA?

 Headteacher, Captain Cook Primary School, Middlesbrough (James Cook Learning Trust)

-This has been designed to help Teachers see the types of questions that your pupils found difficult or easier than average.
+This analysis has been designed to help teachers identify questions that pupils found difficult or easier than average.
+For example, 8827 divided by 97 might be a common problem, highlighting issues with approximation.

 “These reports are so thorough and useful.
 Subject leaders and Raising Standards Leaders in each primary school are going to be able to use this information to inform teaching and learning opportunities , not just in Year 6, but across the school.
 Some of the graphs used were new to me – it’s always good to be challenged by information presented in a different way!